daniellafernandes14/daniellafernandes14/README.md

 <img src="https://user-images.githubusercontent.com/84285887/136813288-f88342ee-46fc-4fa3-9455-9f3d4dfbd517.png" width="100%" alt="banner">

-<p align="center">I'm a recent graduate of Le Wagon, London, where I completed a 10 week Web Development course.
+<p align="center">I'm a graduate of Le Wagon, London, where I completed a 10 week Web Development course.
-<br>Currently TAing back on the course for the next batch of students and developing my JavaScript, React and Redux skills!
+<br>Currently working at Lloyds Bank as a web developer and lecturing back on the course for the next batch of students!
 <br>I love Reading 📚, fascinated by Science 🔭, adore dogs 🦮 and, of course, completely engrossed by coding 💻!</p>

 <h3 align="center">Languages and Tools:</h3>